Starwing Paradox: Development

 Starwing Paradox was developed and published by Square Enix with animation produced by Sunrise.
 The characters in Starwing Paradox were designed by Yoshiyuki Sadamoto, one of the founding members of the Gainax anime studio.
 The mechs were designed by Ippei Gyōbu and Junya Ishigaki, and the game's script was written by Yoichi Kato.
 The voice cast includes Mikako Komatsu, Ryoko Shiraishi, and Ayaka Suwa.
-The music was composed by Akio Isutzu.
+The music was composed by Akio Isutzu and Yoko Kanno.
 The game was released in 2018, and relied on access to Square Enix servers for the multiplayer battles and user accounts.
 The game also had a companion smartphone app.

 In August 2019, tournaments scheduled for the game were cancelled after Square Enix received death threats related to Sadamoto's criticism of a sculpture depicting World War II comfort women.

 In November 2020, Square Enix announced that the game would be receiving no further updates, and that the companion app would be shut down.
 In August 2021, Square Enix announced that the servers for the game would be shut down in October, effectively terminating the game as only the offline demo mode would still work.
 At the time of its conclusion, Square Enix had not released any arcade games since 2019, and still supported only a single other game, Million Arthur: Arcana Blood.

+Reception

+The pedigree of the game in its famous designers and artists meant that there was high anticipation from fans of giant robots in Japanese media.
+One preview in ASCII was positive and recommended the game.
+The writer commented on the immersive experience that helped build the feel of piloting a robot, such as the huge monitors of the arcade setup, the movement of the seat with the robot's acceleration, and the foot pedals used in controlling the player's robot.
+Despite there being a lot to keep track of, he thought that the game made how to play intuitive enough.

+Anime film adaptation

+A prequel-based anime film adaptation of Starwing Paradox, titled As One, was announced on March 4, 2025.
+The film is produced by Nada Holdings and Throne, animated by Honoo and Studio Gooneys and directed by Kōbun Shizuno, with Shatner Nishida, Kana Matsui and Masaya Honda writing the screenplay and Yoshiyuki Sadamoto designing the characters.
+It was released in Japanese theaters by Gaga on August 22, 2025.
+The film's theme song is "Meguriboshi" (Wandering Star) performed by Ruki, the solo artist name of JO1 boy group member Ruki Shiroiwa.